-The current demand for database workers can not be understated.
+The current demand for database developers can not be understated.
 There is a large amount of accumulated data that needs to be organized into useable information and this information is extremely valuable to companies as they try to better understand how they can meet and anticipate the needs of their consumers.
-An already high demand coupled with all of the information that has still yet to be gathered leaves a lot of open opportunities for those who want to work in the database world.
-It is this unexplored frontier of data that companies will need to harvest in order to survive the future of business.
+An already high demand coupled with all of the information that has still yet to be gathered leaves many open opportunities for those who want to work in the world of database developers.
+It is this unexplored frontier of data that companies will need to harvest to survive the future of business.

 The question is: Do you want to work with databases?

 If the answer is yes, you’re in luck, as job opportunities and security for database developers look strong for the foreseeable future.
 But as the scope of data and databases is vast, it’s important to drill down what you really want to do with databases.
 Are you looking to be on the administration side or the development side?
 Or maybe you’re not quite sure just where you stand?
 If it’s the latter, don’t worry we can help!
 Ask yourself the following questions for some guidance on the perfect career path for you:

 1. Are you detail-oriented? (this isn’t an interview, so don’t feel pressured to say yes if you aren’t)

 d.
 I was one time, but it’s been a while